DANCE-Lab/DANCE-Wiki/docs/assessment_protocols/sync-a-thon.md

 Box folder: DANCE Lab/DANCE Lab Projects/Sync-A-Thon/Data/INSERT-DATE
 External hard drive: On the desk with the Mac in the lab manager's office.
 It's has a bright orange bumper around it.

+## Trouble shooting

+If the short distance channels are giving you grief (i.e. if 4 or more of them are red/giving you bad signal) then de-couple them from detector 8 and switch configuration to BLANK.
+You do not need to take of the SDCs, just take off of the SDC coupler.